Cycling holiday Amsterdam to Bruges

 The team, hospitality comes first

-The captain/skipper, the chef and your tour guide all welcome you warmly.
+The captain/skipper, the chef and your tourguide all welcome you warmly.
 They are prepared specifically for these trips and will provide good and safe passage, good meals, and a friendly, pleasant atmosphere.
 They will, of course, also give you a great deal of interesting information during and after the cycling and sailing.
 The skipper is responsible for the smooth running of things on board; the cook is in charge of the catering.
-A tour leader accompanies you during the bike ride and can assist in case of breakdowns.
+A tourguide accompanies you during the bike ride and can assist in case of breakdowns.
 He/She will be your guide to point out the things of interest along the way and is multi-lingual (Dutch/English, some speak German and/or French).

 The meals